 Our Department has an active outreach program for the local community.
-We participate two major campus based outreach events, several UF and local community events, as well as visit local schools and organizations.
-Keep an eye on our events lisitng for upcoming outreach opportunities.
+We participate in two major campus-based outreach events, several UF and local community events, as well as visit local schools and organizations.

 Can You Dig It?

 “Can You Dig It?” is a major local community outreach event held in collaboration with the Florida Museum of Natural History.
-This is an annual event with up to 2000 visitors each year from Gainesvllle and the surrounding areas.
-CYDI is a family-friendly event with activities that are fun for all ages .
+This is an annual event with up to 2000 visitors each year from Gainesville and the surrounding areas.
+CYDI is a family-friendly event with activities that are fun for all ages.
 Our faculty and students design more than 20 exhibits with interactive Earth science activities including volcanic explosions, tidal waves and the coolest sandbox you have ever played with.

 UF Geological Sciences Day